 For example, if you have a 30-year fixed-rate mortgage for $300,000 at a 6% interest rate, your monthly payment will be $1,799 from year one to year 30.

 Stability and predictability make 30-year fixed-rate mortgages the most popular type of home loan, with 90% of homebuyers choosing this option.

 Keep in mind that many homeowners pay their property taxes and homeowners insurance premiums with an escrow or impound account that adds those costs to their mortgage payment.
-Changes to those costs will affect the total paid to the lender each month.
+Changes to those costs will affect the total you pay to your lender each month.

 Pros and Cons of Fixed-Rate Mortgages

 |Interest rate stays the same.||Market interest rates can fall, leaving you stuck with a higher rate unless you refinance.|

 |Predictable monthly payments.||Interest rates usually are higher than introductory rates on adjustable-rate mortgages, making them more expensive in the early years of repayment.|

 Best for: Homeowners who can tolerate changes in their mortgage payment or don’t plan to stay in their home for the entire loan term.

 An ARM has an interest rate that changes.
 Most ARMs lock in an interest rate for an initial term, which usually lasts three, five, or seven years.
 After that, the interest rate adjusts according to market rates, typically once a year.